1965–66 Drexel Dragons men's basketball team

 The 1965–66 Drexel Dragons men's basketball team represented Drexel Institute of Technology during the 1965–66 men's basketball season.
 The Dragons, led by 14th year head coach Samuel Cozen, played their home games at Sayre High School and were members of the College–Southern division of the Middle Atlantic Conferences (MAC).

 The team finished the regular season 19–1, and finished in 1st place in the MAC in the regular season.

+Drexel reached the finals of the MAC tournament, where they lost to Albright.